lorenzofranze/co2-analysis/README.md

 ## Conclusions

-We were able to answer all the statistical questions using different methods, in particular the most interesting result was the precence of a threshold after which CO2 emissions no longer correlates with GDP.
+We were able to answer all the statistical questions using different methods, in particular the most interesting result was the precence of a threshold after which CO2 emissions no longer correlate with GDP.